The 17 Best French Learning Apps: Ranked and Reviewed

 Beelinguapp gives you access to a bunch of stories and books that are in both French and English.
 You can read the two versions side-by-side, which will help you follow along more easily in the French version.

 You can also listen to audiobooks, the news, and even songs in Beelinguapp.
 Everything available has a transcript to follow along with, and you’ll learn a lot of new words and phrases quickly.

 - Listen to and read a bunch of content in both French and English

 - Easy to navigate the stories and audiobooks to learn new words

 - Audio is clear and easy to understand

 - Learn words in context to sound more natural when you speak

 You can use either the free or premium versions of Beelinguapp.
 The free version has limited content and is ad-supported.
 You can buy some content individually though and use it in the app.
-The premium version costs $1.99 per month and gives you access to all content with no ads.
+The premium version costs $6.49 per month or $18.49 per year and gives you access to all content with no ads.

 Sign up and try Beelinguapp for free today.

 Busuu is an app with a community of native French speakers.
 You can use it to improve your writing skills, study for school, or learn vocab and grammar.